nyu-devops/lab-restful-flask/README.md

     $ vagrant destroy
 ```

-This repo is part of the NYU masters class: **CSCI-GA.2820-001 DevOps and Agile Methodologies** taught by John Rofrano.
+This repo is part of the NYU masters class: **CSCI-GA.2820-001 DevOps and Agile Methodologies** created by John Rofrano.